nyu-daniel-zint/intro-to-computer-science-2024-spring/content/syllabus.md

 ### Messaging

-Our course will use a message board (link to be distributed in class) as its main communication channel for announcements and discussion.
+Our course will use [Slack](https://join.slack.com/t/slack-kdo7419/shared_invite/zt-224l15503-ehLiu4Hxt2rd74RoskKh2A) as main communication channel for announcements and discussion.
 This is a good place to ask questions that anyone - other students, graders, tutors, or the professor - can answer.
 This is a resource best used when the answer is not required urgently.

 ### Tutoring

 Tutors for this course are waiting to answer your questions, either on our message board or during dedicated tutoring hours.
-Use tutoring for more involved questions and when you prefer a more immeidate answer.
+Use tutoring for more involved questions and when you prefer a more immediate answer.

 Tutoring hours (all times in Eastern Time):

-- TBD
+- TBA

 ### Talk with the instructor